-This course is recognized by the ESRC as providing high quality research training and a small number of ESRC scholarships (including 1+3 scholarships) are available to UK or EU residents.
+This Master's programme is recognized by the ESRC as providing high quality research training and a small number of ESRC scholarships (including 1+3 scholarships) are available to UK or EU residents.
 These are advertised each year with the School scholarships information.

 A prize is awarded each year to the student who has submitted the best project of the year for examination.